 You may download and install the SRV Canada VRS app on more than one device and switch between devices, but you will still only have one account and one 10 digit number.
 Just use the same username and password on all your devices.

-No, the costs associated with providing SRV Canada VRS are funded through Canada’s National Contribution Fund.
+SRV Canada VRS is a free service.
+The costs associated with providing the service are funded by Canada’s Telephone Service Providers and the fund is administered through Canada’s National Contribution Fund.
 Certain calls, notably international calls to locations outside of Canada and the Continental US, require the customer to have an international dialing service.

 SRV Canada VRS is an Internet based service.
 Customers are required to have a broadband Internet connection, and a computer (PC or Mac), smartphone or tablet (Android or iOS).
 Detailed requirements for equipment and broadband connections can be found here.